-6 8 10 11 Members of the Commission and CNCPs shall provide their data on the three Pelagic Species in accordance with the data requirements adopted by the Commission in the Annual Report by the end of February, every year.
+No. Paragra ph to be Assessed OBLIGATION 33 1 Members of the Commission and Cooperating non-Contracting Parties (CNCPs) with substantial harvest of any of Japanese sardine, neon flying squid and Japanese flying squid (hereinafter referred to as "the three Pelagic Species") in the Convention Area shall refrain from expansion, in the Convention Area, of the number of fishing vessels entitled to fly their flags and authorized to fish for such species from the historical existing level until the stock assessment for such species by the SC has been completed.
+34 7 Members of the Commission and CNCPs shall provide their data on the three Pelagic Species in accordance with the data requirements adopted by the Commission in the Annual Report by the end of February, every year.
 The Commission shall review such information at the annual meeting of every year.
-CMM 2023-12 VESSEL MONITORING SYSTEM All Members or CNCPs shall ensure that its flagged vessels that are authorized under NPFC and present in the Convention Area transmit VMS data every hour to their FMC.
-Each Member or CNCP shall ensure that their FMC automatically transmits VMS data to the Secretariat, which shall be received no later than 60 minutes upon receipt of the data at their FMC.
-10 VESSEL MONITORING SYSTEM All Members or CNCPs shall ensure that its flagged vessels that are authorized under NPFC and present in the Convention Area transmit VMS data every hour to their FMC.
-Each Member or CNCP shall ensure that their FMC automatically transmits VMS data to the Secretariat, which shall be received no later than 60 minutes 10 All Members or CNCPs shall ensure that its flagged vessels that are authorized under NPFC and present in the Convention Area transmit VMS data every hour to their FMC.
-Each Member or CNCP shall ensure that their FMC automatically transmits VMS data to the Secretariat, which shall be received no later than 60 minutes 10 authorized under NPFC and present in the Convention Area transmit VMS data every hour to their FMC.
-Each Member or CNCP shall ensure that their FMC automatically transmits VMS data to the Secretariat, which shall be received no later than 60 minutes VMS data to the Secretariat, which shall be received no later than 60 minutes 11 Each Member or CNCP shall ensure that their FMC can automatically receive VMS data and transmit VMS data to the Secretariat.
-12 Each Member or CNCP shall provide the Secretariat with VMS contact points in their FMCs including the name, position, email address and phone number of their VMS contact points.
+CMM 2024-12 VESSEL MONITORING SYSTEM 35 8 All Members or CNCPs shall ensure that its flagged vessels that are authorized under NPFC and present in the Convention Area transmit VMS data every hour to their FMC.
+36 10 Each Member or CNCP shall ensure that their FMC automatically transmits VMS data to the Secretariat, which shall be received no later than 60 minutes upon receipt of the data at their FMC.
+37 11 Each Member or CNCP shall ensure that their FMC can automatically receive VMS data and transmit VMS data to the Secretariat.
+38 12 Each Member or CNCP shall provide the Secretariat with VMS contact points in their FMCs including the name, position, email address and phone number of their VMS contact points.
 The Secretariat will make a list of VMS contact points available to all Members and Cooperating non-Contracting Parties.
-21 If a failure to transmit occurs more than two times within a period of one year, the flag Member or CNCP of the fishing vessel shall investigate the matter, including having an authorized official examine the MTU on board the vessel.
+39 22 If a failure to transmit occurs more than two times within a period of one year, the flag Member or CNCP of the fishing vessel shall investigate the matter, including having an authorized official examine the MTU on board the vessel.
 The outcome of this investigation shall be forwarded to the Secretariat within fifteen (15) days of its completion.
-CMM 2023-13 COMPLIANCE MONITORING SCHEME 10 No later than 35 days before the TCC meeting, each Member and CNCP shall provide additional information on its section of the Draft Compliance Report to the Secretariat.
-This information shall, as appropriate: (a) Provide information, clarifications, amendments, or corrections necessary to address the potential compliance issues identified or
+CMM 2024-03 TRANSSHIPMENTS 40 4 A fishing vessel shall only engage in a transshipment, or other transfer activity in the Convention Area, if both the offloading and receiving vessel are duly authorized by its Flag State and included in the NPFC Vessel Registry 41 6 If a fishing vessel intends to engage in a transshipment in an area under national